-Employment contracts may be stipulated or modified orally or in written between the employer and the employee.
-In case the stipulation of the employment contract is done orally, within the term of 30 days, the employer should draw up in written the relevant text document.
+Employment contracts may be stipulated or modified verbally or in writing between the employer and the employee.
+In case the stipulation of the employment contract is done verbally, within the term of 30 days, the employer should draw up in writing the relevant text document.

-Non fulfillment of such obligation does not affect validity of the contract, but only causes liability of the employer with a fine issued by the Labor Inspectorate.
+Non fulfilment of such obligation does not affect validity of the contract, but only causes liability of the employer to a penalty issued by the Labour Inspectorate.

-As a general rule, according to the Albanian Labor Code, employment contacts are stipulated for an unlimited duration.
-However, an employment contract may be done for limited duration depending on the temporary nature of the work to be performed by the employee during determined period of time.
+As a general rule, according to the Albanian Labour Code, employment contacts are stipulated for an unlimited duration.
+However, an employment contract may be done for limited duration depending on the temporary nature of the work to be performed by the employee during a determined period of time.

-According to the Albanian Labor Code, an employment contract must include at least the following:
+According to the Albanian Labour Code, an employment contract must include at least the following:

 - a. identity of the parties;

 - b. place of work;

 - c. general job description;

 - d. commencement date;

 - e. duration, in case of limited duration contract;

 - f. duration of paid leave;

 - g. notification period for employment termination purposes;

 - h. salary details and its payment date;

 - i. normal weekly working hours;

-- j. the collective contract in force must be included
+- j. the collective contract in force.